 University of Washington Medical Center (Roosevelt and Eastside Specialty Center) Northshore Sports Therapy Mid Valley Hospital Inpatient and Outpatient Clinics Sheridan Wyoming VA Medical Center

-Carla Conte received her Bachelor of Science in Psychology from Arizona State University in 2000.
+Carla Conte, one of our physical therapist in Bellevue, received her Bachelor of Science in Psychology from Arizona State University in 2000.
 She went on to pursue her Master’s degree in Occupational Therapy from the University of Washington in 2005.
 Carla began her career at the Seattle VA hospital.
 She became a lead inpatient therapist, leading a clinical team and coordinating continuing education training.

 Since leaving the Seattle VA hospital, Carla has specialized in hand therapy.
 She worked at an outpatient clinic in Redmond and attended several continuing education courses on the Upper Extremity.
 She joined Bellevue Bone and Joint Physicians in 2012.